iotaledger/iota-supply-service/README.md

 # IOTA Supply REST API

-A simple application providing the circulating and total supply of IOTA tokens.
+A lightweight REST service that exposes the circulating and total supply of IOTA tokens.
-Please note that a running fullnode instance is required for syncing the data.
+By default, the server listens on port `4000`.

+**Available Endpoints:**

+`GET /supply/circulating`
+Returns the current circulating supply of IOTA tokens.

+`GET /supply/total`
+Returns the total supply of IOTA tokens.

 # Development